Get Help » Therapeutic Counseling

 Additional Holistic Support

 In 2020, Hope Harbor began offering trauma-sensitive weekly yoga classes that is catered to survivors of sexual trauma.
 Trauma-sensitive yoga uses hatha-style yoga poses and breath work to create a positive relationship with your body.
 Our yoga classes are in a safe-space for survivors where there are no physical assists.
+Our yoga classes offer suggestions, not expectations, for poses.
+Your experience is your own; come prepared to do whatever feels right to you.
+Whether that means skipping some poses or staying in child’s pose for the full time, listen your needs.
 For more information about trauma-sensitive yoga and it’s benefits, visit the Trauma Center’s website.
-Every Tuesday from 5:30-6:30pm at the Bowling Green office clients, staff, and volunteers of Hope Harbor are invited to join us for an all-levels yoga flow.
 These classes offer modifications within the yoga poses that are accessible to all: beginners and experienced.
-Due to limited space, we are only inviting clients of Hope Harbor, the staff, and volunteers to practice with us at this time.
 In compliance with COVID19 prevention guidelines, we are not offering in-person classes at this time.
 We have free videos available on our YouTube channel.
+Whenever we are able to practice safely together again, classes will be offered every Tuesday from 5:30-6:30pm at the Bowling Green office for clients, staff, and volunteers of Hope Harbor.
+Due to limited space, we are only inviting clients of Hope Harbor, the staff, and volunteers to practice with us at this time.

 About the teacher:

 Alayna has been working with Hope Harbor since 2014, beginning as a volunteer and transitioning to staff in 2015.
 Through her training with Hope Harbor and working with survivors of sexual violence, she wanted to expand the services offered to clients.
 Practicing yoga since 2009, Alayna has personally benefited from yoga and in 2019, took the opportunity to grow her impact by completing a Registered Yoga Teacher Training.
 Completing her trauma-sensitive training in September 2020, her goal is to offer weekly classes at Hope Harbor with the eventual goal to offer one-on-one sessions with Hope Harbor clients.

 Hope Harvest: A Therapeutic Garden